Translation devices changing the business game, machine learning aiding scientific research and a world first AI concert!

 “You give them (the AI software) examples of what a leaf looks like and what a branch looks like, and eventually they can identify a plant they’ve never seen before and pick out the leaves and branches.”
 The program then takes measurements to assist in scientific research.

 4. World’s First AI Concert Opens WCIT 2019 in Yerevan, Armenia

 Hosting the 23rd World Conference on Information Technology in Yerevan, Armenia; the World Information Technology & Services Alliance (WCIT) has produced a world first in both the music and AI worlds.

 As a part of the conferences opening ceremony, WCIT presented a concert that comprised of AI composed music that was performed by the Armenian State Symphony Orchestra.

 “This is the first time that symphonic music was composed in real-time by AI technology and performed live by an orchestra of live human musicians.”

 We find this to be the case when using our Video Translator app too.
-Using AI to do all the heavy lifting for you, i.e. actually translasting your project, it is still neccessary for a person to add the final touches to the text.
+Using AI to do all the heavy lifting for you, i.e. actually translating your project, it is still necessary for a person to add the final touches to the text.
 This means that you save time on the task of translating and can focus on adding meaning to your video.
 Giving you the ability to get across your message the way you want, in the language you want.